-Luckily, there are a slew of audio video technology options available to provide that degree of social distancing at work, whether required or preferred.
+Luckily, there are a slew of audio visual technology options available to provide that degree of social distancing at work, whether required or preferred.
 You might need to be in the same building, but not necessarily in the same room.

 First off, let’s take a look at some social-distancing techniques to apply when you are working in an office environment: